Preparing Images for the Web: Color Profiles, sRGB and Adobe RGB

 Here are some key color profiles you need to know about:

-If you take an image with either an Adobe RGB or ProPhoto RGB color profile and display it on most* web browsers, the colors may look washed out or dull.
+If you take an image with either an Adobe RGB or ProPhoto RGB color profile and display it in a web browser, the colors may look washed out or dull.

-The way to avoid this occurring is to convert the image to sRGB format before it is displayed in a web browser.
+To avoid this occurring, convert the image to sRGB format before it is displayed in a web browser.

 *Note: Safari has for some time supported the color profile recorded for an image.
 Firefox 3.5.2 (Aug 09) introduced standard support for ICC color profiles.